MarkHershey/arxiv-dl/README.md

 ## Features

--   Download Papers from `arXiv.org` via command line interface.
+-   Download papers from `arXiv.org` via command line interface.
+-   Support downloading speedup by using [aria2c](https://aria2.github.io/).
 -   Name the downloaded Paper by its arXiv ID and title without whitespace.
 -   Retrieve the Paper's metadata and save them in a corresponding MarkDown document:
     -   Paper Title